Radiochemistry: Chemical form of the actinides

 The environmental chemistry of some radioactive elements such as plutonium is complicated by the fact that solutions of this element can undergo disproportionation and as a result, many different oxidation states can coexist at once.
 Some work has been done on the identification of the oxidation state and coordination number of plutonium and the other actinides under different conditions.
 This includes work on both solutions of relatively simple complexes and work on colloids Two of the key matrixes are soil/rocks and concrete, in these systems the chemical properties of plutonium have been studied using methods such as EXAFS and XANES.

 Movement of colloids

 While binding of a metal to the surfaces of the soil particles can prevent its movement through a layer of soil, it is possible for the particles of soil that bear the radioactive metal can migrate as colloidal particles through the soil.
 This has been shown to occur using soil particles labeled with 134Cs, these are able to move through cracks in the soil.

 Normal background

-Radioactivity is present everywhere (and has been since the formation of the earth).
+Radioactivity is present everywhere on Earth since its formation.
 According to the International Atomic Energy Agency, one kilogram of soil typically contains the following amounts of the following three natural radioisotopes 370 Bq 40K (typical range 100–700 Bq), 25 Bq 226Ra (typical range 10–50 Bq), 25 Bq 238U (typical range 10–50 Bq) and 25 Bq 232Th (typical range 7–50 Bq).